jveilleux/FarmFreshWeb/create-or-connect-with-your-supplying-producers.md

 ### Things to consider before creating a producer profile:

 Before creating a profile for your supplying producers you should contact them and let them know that you are creating a profile for them on the FFW.
-They may wish to be involved in the process and even take some responsibility for managing the profile and their products etc. But most commonly producers will prefer that hubs own and manage their profiles for them.
+They may wish to be involved in the process and even take some responsibility for managing the profile and their products etc. But most commonly producers will prefer that farmers markets own and manage their profiles for them.

 Be sure to ask the producer what information they would like shared on their profile.
 You can often take text and images from their existing websites or social media sites, however you should always ask permission before using any of their content.
 Once you have their information in front of you, a profile should take you no more than 10 minutes to create.